tloehr/rlgagent/README.md

 An agent **does not have to be fully equipped** with every device possible.
 Such an *complete* system, should not be necessary.
 Nevertheless, the software understands all signals, even if the addressed device is not connected.
 In this case the signal is accepted but ignored.

+#Installation
+The agent is written in Java and therefor available on nearly any platform.
+There are ready-made packages for Windows, Mac, Linux and Raspbian.
+The Raspbian version is only available as a service or demonized version.
+Linux versions are distributed via a package repository at flashheart.de.
+Refer to the [download page](https://www.flashheart.de/doku.php/de:downloads#linux) for more information.

 # Hard- and Software